 These four odd time signatures are the most common types that come up in music but you can also get lots of others.

-I’ll update this post soon with some more examples of less common time signatures but for now, if you have any questions post a comment below.
+I’ll update this post soon with some more examples of less common time signatures.